roberto-ceraolo/natquest/README.md

-# Analyzing Human Questioning Behavior and Causal Curiosity through Natural Queries
+# _Quriosity_: Analyzing Human Questioning Behavior and Causal Inquiry through Curiosity-Driven Queries

 ![Related Work](related_work.png)

-<p align="center"> Fig 1: Our Natquest dataset propose a different paradigm to ask open-ended natural human inquiries, in contrast to previous tasks (e.g., reading comprehension, commonsense causality, and formal causal inference) which craft questions restricted to ones that humans already understand well and purposefully test LLMs with.
+<p align="center"> Table 1: Comparison of the source of questions for various datasets, including datasets commonly used in LLM
+testing.
+Given their curated nature, the questions in these datasets are not suitable for use in studying curiosity-driven questioning behavior.
 </p>

-This repository accompanies our research paper titled "**Analyzing Human Questioning Behavior and Causal Curiosity through Natural Queries**" by *Roberto Ceraolo\*, Dmitrii Kharlapenko\*, Ahmad Khan, Amélie Reymond, Rada Mihalcea, Bernhard Schölkopf, Mrinmaya Sachan, Zhijing Jin*.
+This repository accompanies our research paper titled "**_Quriosity_: Analyzing Human Questioning Behavior and Causal Inquiry through Curiosity-Driven Queries**" by *Roberto Ceraolo\*, Dmitrii Kharlapenko\*, Ahmad Khan\*, Amélie Reymond, Rada Mihalcea, Bernhard Schölkopf, Mrinmaya Sachan, Zhijing Jin*.
 The repo contains the code that we used to generate the dataset, the results and the plots that we used in the paper.
 The dataset will soon be published on the Hugging Face Hub.

 ## Repository Structure